effectfully/Generic/readme.md

 # Limitations

+- No support for mutually recursive data types.
+They can be supported, I just haven't implemented that.

-- No inductive-inductive or inductive-recursive data types.
+- No support for inductive-inductive or inductive-recursive data types.
 The latter [can be done](https://github.com/effectfully/random-stuff/blob/master/Desc/IRDesc.agda) at the cost of complicating the encoding.

 - No coinduction.